A Judge-Aware Ranking Framework for Evaluating Large Language Models without Ground Truth: Model and Method

 For computational efficiency, we aggregate observations by comparison triple.
 Let $n_{ijk}$ denote the number of times judge $k$ compares models $(i,j)$, and let $\bar y_{ijk}$ denote the empirical fraction of times model $i$ is preferred over $j$ by judge $k$.
 Define the set of observed triples $\Omega = \{(i,j,k): n_{ijk} > 0\}$.
 The aggregated log-likelihood can then be written as

 where $z_{ijk}=\gamma_k(s_i-s_j)$.
 This representation highlights that the objective is a weighted sum of binary cross-entropy terms, with weights given by the comparison counts $n_{ijk}$.
+Computationally, each likelihood and gradient evaluation costs $O(T)$ on the raw comparison records, or $O(|\Omega|)$ after aggregating repeated observations over the same $(i,j,k)$ triple, where $|\Omega|\le K\binom{N}{2}$.

-To enforce the positivity constraint $\gamma_k>0$, we reparameterize $\alpha_k=\log\gamma_k$ and optimize over $(\bs,\balpha)$ subject to the constrains in \eqref{normalization} (equivalently, $\sum_{k=1}^K \alpha_k=0$).
-We use the Adam optimizer~\citep{kingma2015adam} with projection onto the constraint set after each update.
-Adaptive learning rates are particularly helpful here because different comparison triples $(i,j,k)$ may have very different frequencies $n_{ijk}$, resulting in heterogeneous gradient magnitudes.
-Implementation details are provided in Appendix~B.
+To enforce the positivity constraint \(\gamma_k>0\), we reparameterize \(\alpha_k=\log\gamma_k\) and optimize over \((\bs,\balpha)\) subject to the constraints in \eqref{normalization} (equivalently, \(\sum_{k=1}^K \alpha_k=0\)).
+We use projected Adam~\citep{kingma2015adam} as a numerical solver for the normalized maximum likelihood problem.
+Adaptive learning rates are particularly helpful here because different comparison triples \((i,j,k)\) may have very different frequencies \(n_{ijk}\), resulting in heterogeneous gradient magnitudes.
+Implementation details are provided in Appendix~\ref{app:alg}.